skip to Main Content

 Goal of becoming nonprofit

 In 2022, discussions began to start moving the organization to a formal one, with nonprofit status.
 As a result of that effort, our Bylaws became official in the fall of 2023.
 They can be found here.
+In February 2024, we received a notification from the IRS that we have obtained nonprofit status under 501(c)3.
+This change will hopefully open up avenues of funding for training and other purposes to make our organization stronger and more capable of fulfilling our stated mission.

 calendar